rendiputra06/spmi_site/docs/AuditeeResponsePlan.md

 # Auditee Response Feature Plan

 ## Goals
-- Allow auditees (unit owners) to submit evidence/documents and self-descriptions per standard/indicator within an Audit Session.
-- Provide an auditor workflow to review/rate those submissions and give feedback.
+- Let auditees answer per-pertanyaan with documents in the active Audit Session assigned to them.
+- Keep it simple: one table view (standar > indikator > pertanyaan), attach/pick documents, then submit final (from draft).
-- Enforce unit-based access (auditee can only manage their unit), and role-based permissions.
+- Enforce unit-based access (auditee only for their unit) and basic role permissions.

 ## Workflow (High Level)
-1. Admin/QA creates an `AuditSession` and assigns units + auditees (users) to participate.
+1. Admin/QA creates an `AuditSession` and assigns units + auditees (users).
-2. Auditee uploads evidence and fills submission forms per standard/indicator for their unit.
+2. Auditee logs in.
+System auto-selects the active session for that auditee's unit.
-3. Auditor reviews auditee submissions, adds comments, sets scores/ratings, and status transitions.
+3. Auditee sees a table: Standar → Indikator → Pertanyaan.
+Each pertanyaan has action to upload or pick an existing Document as evidence.
+4. Auditee fills all required pertanyaan with documents.
+While editing: status = draft.
+5. When ready, auditee clicks Submit to finalize the responses: status = submitted (locked for auditee).
+6. Auditor process is described in `docs/AuditorResponsePlan.md`.

 ## Data Model
 - audit_auditee_submissions